tsurkanovm/magento2-course/readme.md

 #### 1.3.1.
 Create a new module.
 Make a mistake in its config.
 Create a second module dependent on the first.
 #### 1.6.2: Object Manager
 Go back to the two modules created you created in Exercise 1.3.1, Unit1_FirstModule and Unit1_SecondModule*.
 In Unit1_FirstModule, create the folder “MagentoU”.
 In this folder, create the class “Test”.
-The code to be used is given below.
 #### 1.7.2: Plugins
 For the class...
 Magento\Catalog\Model\Product and the method... getPrice():
 Create a plugin that will modify price (afterPlugin).